pskokovic/hello_test_automation_java/README.md

 # hello_test_automation_java

-This project is made to test enviroment setup for test automation corse.
+This project is used to test environment setup for test automation course.